Disappearance of Richard Colvin Cox: Subsequent sightings

-In 1954, Shotwell, who had joined the U.S. Coast Guard after leaving the West Point prep school, reported to the FBI that he had had a conversation with Cox at the Washington, D.C.
-Greyhound Lines bus station in 1952, two years after Cox's disappearance.
+In 1954, Ernest Shotwell, who had joined the United States Coast Guard after leaving the West Point prep school, reported to the FBI that he had encountered Cox at the Washington, D.C.
+Greyhound Lines bus station in March 1952, two years after his disappearance.
 Shotwell knew that Cox had been absent from West Point, but when he saw Cox at the bus station, he assumed that Cox was no longer missing.
-During their encounter at the bus station, Shotwell said Cox claimed to have resigned from West Point, and said he was moving to Germany.
-According to Shotwell, Cox also seemed uncomfortable, was vague about his plans, and left after only five minutes.
+During their conversation at the bus station, Shotwell said Cox claimed to have resigned from West Point and said he was moving to Germany.
+According to Shotwell, Cox also appeared to be dressed lightly for the cool March weather, causing Shotwell to assume that he could not have walked far and must have been living nearby.
+Shotwell also said Cox seemed uncomfortable to see him, was vague about his plans and left after only five minutes.

-Though the FBI considered the investigation closed, with all leads exhausted and a solution unlikely, Cox's family had him declared legally dead in 1957.
+By the late 1950s, the FBI considered the investigation closed, with all leads exhausted and a solution unlikely.
+Cox's family had him declared legally dead in 1957.
 Despite the FBI's position that there were no further leads to pursue, it still followed up on occasional tips.
-One of these was a reported sighting of Cox in 1960, when an FBI informant claimed to have spent time at a bar in Melbourne, Florida with a man he later identified as Cox.
+One of these was a reported sighting of Cox in 1960, when an FBI informant claimed to have spent time at a bar in Melbourne, Florida, with a man he later identified as Cox.
 The man called himself R. C. Mansfield and his acquaintances called him "Richard."
-The informant went on to claim that "Mansfield" stated that Fidel Castro's time as Cuba's leader would be "limited."
+After talking at the bar for an extended period, "Mansfield" supposedly shared with the informant personal details that matched Cox's and revealed that Cox was his real name.
+The informant went on to claim that "Mansfield" stated that Fidel Castro's time as leader of Cuba would be "limited," giving rise to the possibility that he was involved in clandestine work for an American intelligence agency.
 Subsequent investigation failed to uncover further details on "Mansfield."